vncsms/Metin2FishBot/README.md

 ### WARNING

 This feature only works if you have the hability to see what fish you are fishing.
 In my server you can buy from item mall(real money).
-IF YOU CAN'T SEE WATCH FISH YOU ARE FISHING DON'T ENABLE THIS FEATURE, OR THE BOT WILL SKIP EVERY FISH.
+IF YOU CAN'T SEE WHAT FISH YOU ARE FISHING DON'T ENABLE THIS FEATURE, OR THE BOT WILL SKIP EVERY FISH.
 JUST SKIP THIS TOPIC.

 ### How to use